 Best Local Restaurants

 Never go to those tourist traps you see downtown.
 99% of the time, they will be expensive, their food will not be good, and it won’t be authentic.
 Seville has many local spots serving real dishes at reasonable prices.
-Google is your friend, but you can also get lost in the streets away from downtown, and you’ll find great food in hidden alleys.
-For example, they say Bodeguita Romero is good if you want tapas.
-Also, try to get churro at one of the street food stops or at shops like La Campana.
+My first suggestion is to get lost in the streets away from downtown, and you’ll find great food in hidden alleys.
+The streets behind Plaza de la Alfalfa have some of the best local spots away from tourist traps.
+El Rinconcillo (open since 1670) is Seville’s oldest tapas bar.
+The place is worth a visit for the atmosphere alone.
+Try to get churro at one of the street food stops or at shops like La Campana.
+Expect to pay €2–4 per tapa.
+A full spread for two with wine runs €20–30.

 Tapas Crawls in Seville